milkyway-labs/milkyway-contracts/scripts/testnet/Local-Testnet.md

 ## Start Relayer

-Create a key for the relayer on Celestia side and store in in a file celestia-relayer-key.json
+Create a key for the relayer on Celestia side and store in a file celestia-relayer-key.json

 ```
 celestia-appd keys add relayer --output=json > celestia-relayer-key.json